 line at the farm.

 Rafe & Ansley understood the Low Country was a growing market with a need for more farmers so decided to build their farming dreams in Southern Georgia.
-Along with the farm, the landscape provides adventure in the vast marshes, river systems, and barrier islands of the Low Country that they explore with their dog, Waylon and beautiful daughter Emmalou.
+Along with the farm, the landscape provides adventure in the vast marshes, river systems, and barrier islands of the Low Country that they explore with their dog, Waylon, daughter Emmalou, and son Rowan.